mjdecker/mjdecker.github.io/publications.md

 <ol reversed>

-{% for paper in site.data.publications %}
+{% for paper in site.data.publications.papers %}

 {% if paper.type == "journal" %}